juju/docs/src/en/commands.md

    **Details:**

-   Adding units to an existing service is a way to scale out that service.
+   Adding units to an existing application is a way to scale out that application.
-   Many charms will seamlessly support horizontal scaling, others may need an additional service to facilitate load-balancing (check the individual charm documentation).
+   Many charms will seamlessly support horizontal scaling, others may need an additional application to facilitate load-balancing (check the individual charm documentation).

-   This command is applied to services that have already been deployed.
+   This command is applied to applications that have already been deployed.

-   By default, services are deployed to newly provisioned machines in accordance with any service or model constraints.
+   By default, applications are deployed to newly provisioned machines in accordance with any application or model constraints.
 Alternatively, this command also supports the placement directive ("--to") for targeting specific machines or containers, which will bypass any existing constraints.